MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - Serve as a critical input into architectural decisions when you consider additional dependencies.
 - Provide a near real-time view and shared understanding of the health of a workload to enable objective discussions.
 Also help the workload team prioritize efforts on reliability, new feature development, and other task.
 - Act as a primary signal for deployment operations, driving automated rollback if issues occur, and providing validation that changes achieved the expected user experience improvement.
-- Speed up redmediation by focusing objectives, drive automated notification of issues to users, and build trust between teams of the organization, who are responsible for the SLO.
+- Speed up remediation by focusing objectives, drive automated notification of issues to users, and build trust between teams of the organization, who are responsible for the SLO.

 > [!CAUTION]
 >